Skip to main content

 Shape Data Window

-All user adjustments are accessed through the Shape Data window.
-To display the Shape Data window, click the View tab then select "Shape Data" from the Task Panes dropdown.
+To see the Shape Data window, select the shape, click the View tab, then select Shape Data from the Task Panes dropdown.

-These are the Shape Data fields for Schematic Shapes.
+These are the shape data fields for Schematic shapes.

 shape data schematic.png